visit-dav/visit/src/doc/dev_manual/LiveCustomerResponse.rst

 is a best practice to try a three-way call transfer.
 The propspect of redirecting friends and colleagues with whome some developers may have long standing relatinships may be initially uncomfortable.
-But it is important to recognize that this an essential part of achieving the goals of this process.
+But it is important to recognize that this an essential part of achieving one the goals of this process, to reduce **Customer Response** interruptions for the team as a whole.

 If an active **Customer Response** issue cannot be resolved within the week of a **Primary**'s assignment, it gets handed off to the next week's **Primary**.